linode/docs/docs/platform/linode-kubernets-engine/deploy-lke-cluster-with-api/index.md

 The Linode Kubernetes Engine (LKE) is a fully-managed container orchestration engine for deploying and managing containerized applications and workloads.
 LKE combines Linode’s ease of use and simple pricing with the infrastructure efficiency of Kubernetes.
 When you deploy a LKE cluster, you receive a Kubernetes Master at no additional cost; you only pay for the Linodes (worker nodes), Nodebalancers (load balancers), and Block Storage (Volumes) services.
 Your LKE Cluster's Master node runs the Kubernetes control plane processes – including the API, scheduler, and resource controllers.

 You can easily deploy a LKE cluster in several ways, via the [Linode Cloud Manager](link to LKE Cloud Manager guide), the Linode API or the [Linode CLI](link to Linode CLI guide).
 These Linode provided interfaces to LKE can be used to create, delete, and update the structural elements of your cluster, like the number of nodes that make a cluster's node pool, the region where your node pool is deployed, the Linode plan type, and the Kubernetes version deployed to your cluster's Master node and worker nodes.
 The [Kubernetes API](/docs/applications/containers/kubernetes/beginners-guide-to-kubernetes-part-1-introduction/#kubernetes-api) and [kubectl](/docs/applications/containers/kubernetes/beginners-guide-to-kubernetes-part-1-introduction/#kubectl) are the primary ways you will interact with your LKE cluster once it's been created.
-These tools can be used to configure, deploy, inspect, and secure your Kubernetes workloads, deploy applications, create services, configuring storage and networking, and defining controllers.
+These tools can be used to configure, deploy, inspect, and secure your Kubernetes workloads, deploy applications, create services, configuring storage and networking, and define controllers.

-This guide will cover using the Linode API to:
+This guide will cover how to use the Linode API tok:

 * [Create a LKE cluster](#create-a-lke-cluster)
 * [Connect kubectl to your LKE cluster](#connect-to-your-lke-cluster)